alishafique3/LLM-Prompt-Engineering-Techniques-and-Best-Practices/README.md

 ![GenAI](https://github.com/alishafique3/LLM-Prompt-Engineering-Techniques-and-Best-Practices/assets/17300597/8bda3422-8a17-4946-ab72-8791627a539a)

+LLM stands for Large Language Model.
+It refers to a type of artificial intelligence model designed to understand and generate human-like text based on vast amounts of data it has been trained on.
 The following list shows popular large language models developed by various companies and organizations:
 - OpenAI - GPT-4
 - Google – Gemini
 - Microsoft - Turing NLG